ellizzabbetth/Image_Classification_Using_Sagemaker/README.md

 Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
 This can be done on either the provided dog breed classication data set or one of your choice.

+Write code to use Sagemaker to finetune a pretrained model with hyperparameter tuning.
+Once you have found the best hyperparameters, you can use them to train an estimator with model debugging and profiling.
+This model will then need to be deployed and tested.

 ## Project Set Up and Installation
 Enter AWS through the gateway in the course and open SageMaker Studio.
 Download the starter files.